gristlabs/grist-help/help/custom-layouts.md

 Sometimes it's useful to divide up a large dataset into subsets.
 For instance, you might have credit card transactions, and want a way to view them one month at a time.
 To do it, you'll use a "Month" column, creating one [with a formula](dates.md) if needed.
-Then create a summary table grouped by "Month", and link a full table of transactions to it.
+Then create a summary table grouped by "Month" (see [Summary tables](summary-tables.md), and link the table of transactions to it.

 ![layout-summary-details](images/layout-summary-details.png)